-Author Jenny Han Never Saw An Asian-American Girl As The Lead In A Teen Movie — Until 'To All The Boys I've Loved Before'
+Jenny Han Never Saw An Asian-American Girl Star In A Teen Movie — Until Her Book Got Adapted

 Seeing a YA book turned into a film is not exactly a rare occurence.
 Some of the biggest and most lucrative films of the last 10 years — Harry Potter, The Hunger Games, Twilight — were stories pulled directly from the pages of young adult books.
 What is rare, though, is for a novel featuring an almost entirely Asian-American cast of characters to get that same on-screen treatment — without being whitewashed.
 But Jenny Han's beloved rom-com To All The Boys I've Loved Before is leading the charge for change.